Mohammad-json/Buff/README.md

 [![](https://img.shields.io/discord/565048515357835264.svg?logo=discord&colorB=7289DA)](http://buffbot.7m.pl/)

-> This bot is used by more than 30000 Discord users and more than 600 servers.
+> This bot is used by more than 30000 Discord users in more than 600 servers.

 Buff is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) by [psycho#4412](https://discordapp.com/invite/CaBVadF).
 Feel free to add a star ⭐ to the repository for all my hard work and motivation to improve this project.